 The space shuttle was revolutionary for its time.
 What went wrong?

 The CNN Original Series “Space Shuttle Columbia: The Final Flight” uncovers the events that ultimately led to disaster.
-The four-part documentary premieres at 9 p.m.
+The four-part documentary continues at 9 p.m.
 ET/PT Sunday.

 Upon its inception, NASA’s space shuttle program promised to usher in a new era of exploration, keeping astronauts space-bound with a reusable and relatively cheap ride into orbit.
 It was a project that forever altered the course of spaceflight with its triumphs — and its tragic failures.